Research interests

 I am the author of Discerning Buddhas: Authority, Agency, and Masculinity in Chan Buddhism (Columbia University Press, 2025).
 With Megan Bryson, I co-edited the volume Buddhist Masculinities (Columbia University Press, 2023).
 For more information, see the “Books” tab.

-My second book-length project, tentatively entitled Embodying Liberation: Metaphor, Metaphysics, and Materiality Between Chinese Buddhism and Daoism, explores how Buddhists and Daoists in China have conceived of liberation in conversation with each other as bound up with particular (sometimes overlapping and sometimes competing) theories of embodiment and related bodily practices.
+I also have a longstanding research interest in the relationship between Buddhism and Daoism in China, especially concerning questions of how Buddhists and Daoists in China have conceived of liberation in conversation with each other as bound up with particular (sometimes overlapping and sometimes competing) theories of embodiment and related bodily practices.
 I have published on related topics in my articles “Pregnant Metaphor” (2018), which examines centuries of negotiation between Buddhists and Daoists over the meaning of the term “embryo of sagehood” (shengtai 聖胎); and “Transcendents in Translation” (2023), which explores the long-term impact of translated and apocryphal Buddhist scriptures on the Chinese category xian 仙 (immortal or transcendent), usually associated with Daoism.